p2pu/course-in-a-box/start/_posts/2000-01-01-your-own-course.markdown

 During this course you will be working on the version you forked and by the end of this course your own course should be ready!

-## A bit about branches

-Create a new branch in your repository called p2pu.
-This will be the branch that you will be using to submit your "homework".

 ## Update your course landing page

-Update index.html in your repository on the gh-pages branch
+How about getting started and updating your course landing page by adding some information about what your course will be about.
+You don't have to settle on the final copy, this is to share with the other people taking this course.

+To update your course landing page, you need to edit the file called `index.html` in your forked repository.
+Not sure how to do it?
+See [this section]({{site.baseurl}}{% post_url 2000-01-02-github-cheatsheet %}) in our github cheatsheet about editing a page on github.

 Update [_data/course.yml]({{site.github.repository_url}}/edit/gh-pages/_data/course.yml) with a link to your github username in the p2pu branch and submit a pull request.
+If you just follow the link you'll be able to submit a pull request without the changes you've made to your course.

 ## What are the other people doing?